balakvms/kubectl-aliases/README.md

-# Shortcuts for Kubectl cli
+# Shortcuts for Kube CLI

 ```
 pods 	--> list all pods in the cluster